 Top ten results in a query

-The standard Query Designer in Microsoft Access doesn't let you do this but by switching to the designer's SQL view you can easily get the result you want.
-The example described below gets the ten most expensive items from the Products table of the Northwind database.
+It's easy to set a query into the right order but sometimes you only want to see the first few records - the "top ten".
+The standard Query Designer doesn't let you do this but by switching to the SQL view you can easily get the result you want.
+The example below gets the ten most expensive items from the Products table of the Northwind database.

 Start by creating a query from the products table and adding the ProductName and UnitPrice fields.
 Set the UnitPrice field into descending order so that the most expensive items are at the top of the list.